-Jason Schadt is currently a Visiting Assistant Professor in the University of Iowa Department of Dance, where he has taught ballet courses at a wide range of levels, from Beginning Ballet for non-majors to Majors Ballet 1, 2, and 3.
-He earned his MFA in Dance from the University of Iowa in 2008, and serves as Artistic Director of the UI Youth Ballet and Community Dance School.
+Jason Schadt is Administrator of the University of Iowa Youth Ballet and Community Dance School.
+He served as a Visiting Assistant Professor and Adjunct Professor in the University of Iowa Department of Dance, where he has taught ballet courses at a wide range of levels, from Beginning Ballet for non-majors to Majors Ballet 1, 2, and 3.
+He earned his MFA in Dance from the University of Iowa in 2008.
 Jason was an Instructor in the Department of Kinesiology, Allied Health and Human Services at the University of Northern Iowa 2010-2015, where he taught modern, ballet, floor barre, choreography, and dance history.

 Jason teaches concert dance technique with a pedagogical approach rooted in anatomy, sensory experience, imagination, and rhythm.
 His research focuses on the mechanics of movement and injury prevention and these emphases are central to the courses he designs, which have included floor barre, yoga, and experiential anatomy, and most recently ballet pedagogy.

 In the ten years since being promoted to its Artistic Director, Jason has directed 17 concerts and choreographed 27 pieces for the University of Iowa Youth Ballet and Community Dance School.
 There, in addition to teaching upper-level ballet for teens and beginning ballet for adults, he mentors new UIYB teachers.